How to Build Company or Account Hierarchies through Relationships

 Process Summary

-2. Map the CSV columns to the CRM fields and select the import mode for each field.
+- Configure CSV column mapping to CRM fields and define the import mode for each field.

-5. Set rules to make associations between CSV and CRM records.
+- Configure rules to establish associations between CSV and CRM records.

-6. Import the data with the specified associations to your CRM.
+- Import the data with the configured associations into your CRM database.

 Step-by-Step Instructions